 The School entered into a \$2,900,000 loan agreement with the U.S Department of Agriculture in May 2020.
 Proceeds of the loan were used to purchase the School's building.
 The loan carries an interest rate of 2.375%.
 Monthly principal and interest payments in the amount of \$9,365 are due through May 2060.
-Detailed information can be found on page 26 of this report.

 During the fiscal year ended June 30, 2022, the School entered into a \$100,000 loan agreement with Region 9 Economic Development District of Southwest Colorado, Inc. The loan proceeds were used to provide matching funds related to the renovation at the School's building.
 The loan carries an interest rate of 5.25%.
 Monthly principal payments in the amount of \$1,200 are due beginning in May 2022 through April 2027.

-Detailed information can be found of page 27 of this report.
+Detailed information can be found of page 22-23 of this report.